firefrei/docker-snapcast/README.md

 Some services may require to bind privileged port numbers (<1024).
 Check [Network Tweaks](#network-tweaks) section below.

-Please note when using Airplay Classic/1: To broadcast the airplay speaker announcements to all iOS devices, `avahi-daemon` is required and used by shairport-sync.
+Please note when using Airplay Classic/1: To broadcast the airplay speaker announcements to all client devices, `avahi-daemon` is required and used by shairport-sync.
 As broadcasts can only work in a layer-2 network domain, the container needs to be attached to the same layer-2 network as the clients (see [docker-compose.yaml](docker-compose.yaml) for an example).
 As a consequence, in routed layer-3 setups (e.g., Kubernetes), Airplay cannot function out of the box.
 You may try to workaround this issue by using an MDNS repeater, however, this is not tested and not supported.

 Please note when using Airplay-2: In addition to the requirements for AirPlay Classic/1, Airplay-2 requires NQPTP which needs to bind privileged ports.
 Check [Network Tweaks](#network-tweaks) section below.